Anesthesia Negligence

 Types of Anesthesia Error Cases We Handle

-• Regional Anesthesia – Anesthesia administered to a specific region to provide additional numbness and relief.
-Some regional anesthesia methods include methods such as an epidural, a caudal block, a spinal, and nerve blocks.
+• Regional anesthesia: Numbs a specific region of the body.
+Examples include an epidural, a caudal block, spinal anesthesia, and nerve blocks.

-• Local Anesthesia – Medication injected into the skin to numb the surgical site.
+• Local anesthesia: Injected into the skin to numb only the surgical site.

-• Anesthetic overdose — Anesthetic is administered at an excessive and dangerous level and can cause permanent damage or death.
+• Anesthetic overdose: Administering anesthesia at an excessive and dangerous level, which can cause permanent damage or death.

-• Poor patient monitoring — During surgery, a patient’s heart rate, respiratory success, and blood pressure should be watched.
-Failure to do so could have fatal consequences.
+• Poor patient monitoring: During surgery, a patient's heart rate, respiratory function, and blood pressure should be closely watched.
+Failing to respond to pulse oximeter alarms or to monitor vital signs continuously can have fatal consequences.

 Frequently Asked Questions

-The attorneys at Crowe & Harris, LLP have many years of experience in successfully handling cases of anesthesia negligence.
-If you or a loved one is a victim of anesthesia negligence and you don’t know where to begin in receiving help, consider the following questions that previous clients have posed when faced with a similar situation:
+The attorneys at Crowe & Harris, LLP have many years of experience handling anesthesia negligence and anesthesia error cases.
+If you or a loved one is a victim of anesthesia negligence and you're unsure where to start, the questions below address concerns we often hear from clients in similar situations.

 Anesthesia is the use of medication to block pain in the body.
-Decreasing the level of pain in a patient is not just a nicety; it is actually a necessity in many cases.
-Before the introduction of effective anesthesia, patients often died of shock from intense pain when undergoing prolonged or intensive surgery.
-Thanks to developments in modern medicine, anesthesia is safer than ever.
-This means that when problems occur from the administration of anesthesia, it is usually due to negligence because technological advances have made it so safe.
-Proving anesthesia negligence can still be difficult, however, so enlisting the help of an experienced anesthesia negligence attorney is a wise step to protect your interests.
+Controlling pain is often essential to allow a patient to tolerate surgery or other invasive procedures.
+Before the introduction of effective anesthesia, patients sometimes died of shock from intense pain during prolonged or intensive surgery.
+Thanks to developments in modern medicine and improved patient monitoring during surgery, anesthesia is safer than ever.
+When serious problems occur from the administration of anesthesia today, they're often related to negligence rather than unavoidable risk.
+Proving anesthesia negligence can still be difficult, however, so enlisting the help of an experienced anesthesia error attorney is an important step in protecting your interests.

-There are three types of anesthesia used today: The first type is general anesthesia in which the patient is fully unconscious; the second type is a regional anesthesia in which a section of the body is numbed to pain, such as an epidural given during childbirth, and the third type is a local anesthesia in which the anesthetic is applied to only a small area of the body, such as when a patient is getting minor stitches.
+There are three main types of anesthesia used today.
+General anesthesia renders the patient fully unconscious.
+Regional anesthesia numbs a section of the body, such as an epidural given during childbirth.
+Local anesthesia is applied to only a small area of the body, such as when a patient is getting minor stitches.

-You may have an injury claim if an anesthesiologist:
+You may have an injury claim if an anesthesiologist or anesthesia provider:

-• Administers too little or too much of the anesthesia
+• Administers too little or too much anesthesia

 • Disregards the alarm on a pulse oximeter, the device used to measure a patient's blood oxygen level